melaniehall12/JIC_8124_GT_Echo_Dot_Project/README.md

-# Georgia Tech Echo Dot Integration Project For HVAC and Lighting
+# Georgia Tech Echo Dot Integration Project for HVAC and Lighting
 Junior Design project for CS 3312/LMC 3431 for the client, Malte Weiland.
 This project focuses on the integration of Amazon's Echo Dot into Georgia Tech dorm rooms.

 Team: Melanie Hall, Daniel Mullen, Simola Nayak, Steve Nkuranga, and Sonia Thakur.